A Dim View of Libertarianism

 not constrained by law or regulation, they can, by simply “doing what they

 do,” suck the life out of the economy that sustains them.
-Like cancer cells,
+They do so

 lethal parasites, and the scorpion, unconstrained corporations can destroy

 their “hosts,” without which they cannot survive, much less flourish.